AdobeDocs/app-builder/src/pages/get_started/runtime_getting_started/understanding_runtime.md

 <InlineAlert slots="text"/>

 If your organization cannot be served by these default values, MinuteRate and Concurrent limits can be raised.
-Please visit the [Adobe I/O Runtime Forums](https://forums.adobe.com/community/adobe-io/adobe-io-runtime) for Developer support.
+Please visit the [Adobe Experience League Community](https://experienceleaguecommunities.adobe.com) for support.

 ## I/O Events integration